 The Fi'zi:ks outperformed most of the other shoes in our lineup, scoring near the top in most categories.
-The chart above shows where they stand next to the premium and entry shoes, making clear why they won the Best Bang for the Buck.
+The chart above shows where they stand next to the premium and entry shoes, making clear why they won the Best Budget Buy Award.

 Riders really notice two contact points in cycling: the tail (derriere) and the feet.
 Leave it to the saddle company known for saving our ass to come up with a shoe that will save our soles.
 The Microtex laser-cut upper combined with a Boa dial and simple sailcloth toe strap create a flexible shoe that uniformly holds the foot in place without creating hot spots or rubs.
 That's assisted by the generous padding and smooth sock liner enveloping the top of the foot.
 The Fi'zi:k Cycling Insole atop the sculpted footbed helps the foot meld into the shoe while eliminating the dead space that creates the jostling-clanking feel that can happen with boxy or cavernous shoes like the Lake CX 237.

 Given the amount of effort that goes into engineering superior materials and designs, it is surprising that their fairly simple design delivers the superior comfort that it does.
-Scoring alongside it is the Shimano S-Phyre, which is a premium road shoe that won our Best Buy Award.
-Both shoes have just enough padding with a soft sockliner while creating even tightening across the foot.
+Scoring alongside it are the Shimano S-Phyre, which is a premium road shoe that won our Top Pick for Lightweight Racing and the Louis Garneau Course Air Lite II, which won our Best Bang for the Buck Award for its premium qualities that come in at a bargain price.
+All three shoes have just enough padding with a soft sockliner while creating even tightening across the foot.

 The Giro New Republic came in just behind, which bodes well for riders more suited to touring, commuting, and spin.
 They bring a soft suede upper and smooth lining that covers a good deal of padding.
 As with the other high scoring models, the New Republics have a narrow rim that hugs the foot and cups for a snug fit.
 One significant detractor here is that the tongue tends to rub and cause discomfort if thick socks aren't worn.
 This can somewhat be mitigated by cutting the segments, but that can cause accelerated fraying and is visually inelegant.
 The Giros will work well for those looking for a more refined urbane crowd looking for multi-purpose gear, but a pure roadie will be more than pleased with Fi'zi:k's offering.